opentraveldata/geobases/doc/site.md

 export BACKGROUND_COLOR=black # or 'white', your call
 ```

-### Python 3 and Pypy support
+### Python 3 support

-There is *Python 3* and *Pypy* (not so) experimental support, you can
+There is *Python 3* (not so) experimental support, you can
 try it by *changing branch* before installation.

-For Python 3, you have to install setuptools and python3-dev as
+Install setuptools and python3-dev as
 prerequisites, then:

 ```shell